miklevin/MikeLev.in/_posts/2025-04-04-copy-pasting-llm-context.md

 ---
 title: "Stop Copy-Pasting: A Simple Python Script for Managing LLM Code Context"
 permalink: /futureproof/copy-pasting-llm-context/
 description: To tackle the challenge of feeding large code contexts from a repository into LLMs without endless copy-pasting, I conceived a simple Python script, context_foo.py.
 Working iteratively with Gemini, we developed this script to concatenate specified files, adding custom prompts and clear markers, into a single foo.txt file easily usable as LLM input or attachment.
-The script now includes token counting and a manifest system to help LLMs understand the context they're about to receive.
+The script now includes token counting, a manifest system, and customizable templates to help LLMs understand and work with different types of context.
 This process not only yielded a practical tool tailored to my workflow but also provided insights into effectively collaborating with AI for utility development.
 layout: post
 sort_order: 3
 ---

 So you want to prompt an LLM to provide you some coding assistance, but there's a whole git repo of potential context to consider.
 You may or may not be using Cursor, Windsurf, Cline, Augment or one of the many Web-based UIs like ChatGPT, DeepSeek or Gemini directly.
 How do you get all that repo code in context?
 That's an awful lot of copy/pasting!

 No worries!
 You can list those files, can't you?
 Well if you can list those files, you can shove all their context into a single `foo.txt` file for sending it as an attachment, or just to make copy/pasting the whole thing easier.
-Plus, we'll add token counting and a manifest system to help the LLM understand what it's about to receive.
+Plus, we'll add token counting, a manifest system, and customizable templates to help the LLM understand what it's about to receive.

 > The complete and latest version of this script is available on GitHub at:
 > [github.com/miklevin/pipulate/blob/main/context_foo.py](https://github.com/miklevin/pipulate/blob/main/context_foo.py)